suriyadeepan/suriyadeepan.github.io/unpublished/unfolding-rnn-2.markdown

         chars.append(current_char)
 {% endhighlight %}

 We restore the saved session from the checkpoint.
 We choose a random character from vocabulary and feed it to the graph, along with an intial state array, filled with zeros.
-We fetch the class probabilities generated by forward propagation and use it as a probability distribution over the vocabulary of characters, with most probable next character given the previous character(s), having higher probability values.
+We fetch the class probabilities generated by forward propagation and use it as a probability distribution over the vocabulary of characters, with the most probable candidates for the next character, having higher probability values.
 The output character generated by sampling from this distribution (*np.random.choice*), is fed as input to the graph, along with *last_state* generated, fed as initial state.
 This process is repeated *num_chars* times and we end up with a a few lines of text generated by the network.

-I have ignored a few lines of code, that deal with data fetching, batching and index to character, and character to index conversion.
+I have ignored a few lines of code, that deal with data fetching, batching and index to character, and character to index conversions.
 Check out the whole code at [vanilla.py](https://github.com/suriyadeepan/rnn-from-scratch/blob/master/vanilla.py).
 You can train the model and generate text, as follows.

 {% highlight bash %}
 python3 vanilla.py -t # train